-David has just won (February 2017) the Edinburgh University Brass Band Composition Prize for his work Intermezzo, Op.
+David recently won (February 2017) the Edinburgh University Brass Band Composition Prize for his work Intermezzo, Op.
 51.

 Connect with me on LinkedIn here:

 David’s song cycle for mezzo-soprano and guitar, Songs of contrasting subjects (texts by Shakespeare and Bunyan) has just been published (January 2017) by Quebec-based publisher Productions D’Oz:

 Experianza Music has also expanded its catalogue of David’s music.
 In addition to his work for brass band, Intermezzo (for the Crystal Palace Band) it has now published his work for clarinet and piano Invention and Fugue (plus trumpet and cornet versions of that work) and his new work for vibraphone and piano Four silver lines: